KanchangC/covid-vaccine-booking/README.md

+### What this script do

+1. Check availabilty of centers and slots at prefered location --> search by district or pincodes)
+2. Fliter out unwanted centeres based on pincodes of a particular district
+3. Slot booking : completely atomated OR select preferred slots manually.
+4. Book for all selected beneficiaries at once
+5. Book for a multiple beneficiary one after another --> provides an edge when trying to book in off hours when getting more than 1 slot is difficult but you don't want to sit and wait to schedule the scipt for other beneficiary after getting one appointment
+5. Reschedule active appointment
+6. Cancel active appointment
+7. Download appointment slip

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.**
 - This CANNOT book slots automatically.
 It doesn't skip any of the steps that a normal user would have to take on the official portal.
 You will still have to enter the OTP and Captcha.